vackosar/vackosar.github.io/_posts/2022-03-05-transformers-self-attention-mechanism-simplified.md

   - this is done by weighting the value with a softmax of a dot-product and summing the values
   - in pseudo-code: \\( Y = \mathrm{matmul}_L(\mathrm{softmax}_L(\mathrm{matmul_d}(X_q, X_k^\intercal)), X_v) \\)
   - in equation: \\( Y = \mathbf{softmax}(QK^\intercal)V \\)
+- results are added to the residual connection and normalized
 - More details in [Attention Is All You Need paper](https://arxiv.org/abs/1706.03762) e.g.: dot-product is "scaled", residual connection, layer normalization

 {% include shared_slides/attention-vs-recurrence.md %}

 ### Multi-Head Attention